-- 3. Identify the type of equipment needed by Campus Security personnel in the performance of their assigned duties - 4.
+- 2. Identify the number of Campus Security personnel needed to provide physical security protection of both the damaged and backup sites - 3.
+Identify the type of equipment needed by Campus Security personnel in the performance of their assigned duties - 4.
 Coordinate and arrange for additional security equipment and manpower, as applicable, if needed - 5.
 Identify and provide security protection required for the transport of confidential information to and from both off-site and backup sites - 6.
-Coordinate with the appropriate ATSU Department - 7.
+Coordinate with the appropriate ATSU-SOMA Department - 7.
 Periodically review the level of security needed at both the damaged and backup sites. - c.
-ATSU Communications and Marketing Public Information - i.
+ATSU-SOMA Communications and Marketing Public Information - i.
 The most difficult time to maintain good public relations is when there is an accident or emergency.
 Public relations planning is required so that when an emergency arises, inquiries from the news media, friends and relatives of staff, faculty, and students can be handled effectively.
 While we cannot expect to turn a bad situation into a good one, we can assist in making sure facts presented to the public are accurate and as positive as possible given the situation.
 It is in our best interest to cooperate with the media as much as possible, so that they will not be forced to resort to unreliable sources to get information that could be untrue and more damaging to the University than the facts.
 Therefore, for the purposes of this policy in time of emergency, the following will apply: - ii.
-The ATSU Communications and Marketing Office will serve as the authorized spokesperson for the University.
+The ATSU-SOMA Communications and Marketing Office will serve as the authorized spokesperson for the University.
 (All public information must be coordinated and disseminated by their staff following approval of the BCMT.) - Refrain from releasing information on personnel casualties until families have been notified.
 Once families have been notified, names of those personnel should be released quickly to alleviate the fears of relatives of others. - 2.
 Provide factual information to the press and authorities as quickly as facts have been verified, and use every means of communications available to offset rumors and misstatements. - Avoid speculating on anything that is not positively verified, including cause of accident, damage estimates, losses, etc. (Fire Officials normally release their own damage estimates.) - 4.
 Emphasize positive steps taken by the University to handle the emergency and its effects. - iii.
 Situations calling for implementation of the Emergency Public Information Plan may include, but are not limited to: - 1.
 Systems malfunctions disrupting the normal course of operations. o Accidents, particularly when personal injury results. - 2.
 Natural disasters, such as fires, floods, tornadoes and explosions. o Civil disorders, such as riots and sabotage. - 3.
 Executive death. - 4.
 Scandal, including embezzlement and misuse of funds. - 5.
-Major litigation initiated by or against the University. - iv.
-The Director of the ATSU University Communications and Marketing, a member of the Business Continuity Management Team, will act as the
+Major litigation initiated by or against the University.